Best Practices for Using Salesforce Account Teams

 Default Account Teams

 What is a ‘Default’ Account Team?
-A Default Account Team is a predefined team that the Account Owner can set up, which can then be assigned to an Owner’s accounts, when applicable.
+A Default Account Team is a predefined team that the Account Owner can set up, which can then be assigned to an owner’s accounts, when applicable.

-- A User can only have one default account team
+- A user can only have one default account team.

-- Using Default Account Teams is optional, and may not fit your Org’s use case
+- Using Default Account Teams is optional, and may not fit your org’s use case.

-Implementation & Bulk Updates
+Bulk Updates and Automations

 Data Loader Option: